 (b) Provision for the payment of bonuses and profit sharing to the Company's employees and directors.
+The balance provided for in the previous year was paid in June 2023.

 20 Provision for contingencies

 The Company is a party to lawsuits and administrative proceedings incidental to its business filed at court and government agencies, regarding labor and tax proceedings.